Much Should I Spend on a New House?

 |The Right amount of money

-What ever money you have to spend on your house it is just the right amount.
+What ever amount of money you have to spend on your house is just the right amount.
 You will run out of it before the house is finished, but that would happen anyway—no matter how much money you have.
 There are all kinds of houses that can be built and there are all kinds of prices they will be built for.
 Each one will be the right price for that house.
-Don't let a lack of money keep you for moving out to your property and building a house.
+Don't let a lack of money keep you from moving out to your property and building a house.

 To show you how this is true, let's take an example of something we've all purchased—a radio.
 What do you buy a radio for?
 Well, to listen to music and programs off the air and perhaps play CD's or tapes.
-Already we have raising expectations—we want a radio/tape/CD combination.
+Already we have rising expectations—we want a radio/tape/CD combination.
 How much will it cost to satisfy our need to listen to radio?
 The choices are wider than you might think.

 So, there is at least a 100 to 1 and sometimes a 1000 to 1 ratio in what people will spend to listen to music and voice recordings.
 What do they really get that is different?